boonen/jetta/README.md

 }
 ```

-There are 4 things to note:
+There are four things to note:
 1. Configuration is defined using the `@IntellijHttpClientFile` annotation.
 The `value` property is required and should
    point to your HTTP Client file.
 The path is relative to the root of your Maven project.
 2. The test class must extend `IntellijHttpClientTestSupport`, which automatically bootstraps the IntelliJ HTTP Client